9

 • 1

 I think this is a reasonable answer, and the first paragraph explains the relevance of the examples.
 The only downside IMO is that these examples are from film rather than written stories.
 Does the visual vs written medium make a difference here?
-Sep 23, 2020 at 8:32
+Commented Sep 23, 2020 at 8:32

 • @Randal'Thor I don't believe it does, at least in this instance.
 OP hasn't specified whether they're writing a novel or a screenplay, so answers focusing on either medium should be fine, IMO.